Home

 Mini Bio

-I’m an Assistant Professor in Human-Centered Data Science at the Department of Digital Design at IT University of Copenhagen.
-Before, I was a Postdoc at the Department of Psychology at University of Copenhagen, working with Guido Makransky.
-I received my PhD in computer science in 2019 from Department of Computer Science at University of Copenhagen, supervised by Kasper Hornbæk.
+I’m an Associate Professor in the section for Human-Computer Interaction & Design at the IT University of Copenhagen (ITU).
+Before, I was an Assistant Professor at ITU (2021-2024), and before that, a Postdoc (2019-2021) at the Department of Psychology at University of Copenhagen with Guido Makransky.
+I received my PhD in computer science in 2019 from Department of Computer Science at University of Copenhagen (DIKU), with supervision by Kasper Hornbæk.
 During fall 2017 I visited Pattie Maes‘ group Fluid Interfaces at MIT Media Lab.
-I regularly publish in top technical HCI venues, such as CHI, UIST, and TOCHI, in addition to general psychology and science journals.
+I regularly publish in top HCI venues, such as CHI, UIST, and TOCHI, in addition to general psychology and science journals.

 Contact